pasquale95/centralized-ssi-ledger/README.md

 ## Dependencies

 All the project dependencies are automatically handled with `maven` except for the `libindy` native library, which you must compile on your machine in order to let this ledger run correctly.
+Despite the `libindy` dependency, this ledger is not indy-based: indeed `libindy` is used only to allow the generation of a keypair from a seed.

-If you have not compiled this library on your machine, please refer to the [**How to build libindy**](#how-to-build-libindy) section.
+If you have not compiled this library on your machine yet, please refer to the [**How to build libindy**](#how-to-build-libindy) section.

 ## How to build libindy